-Already set on my journey of exploring Spacemacs, I challenged myself to do all file management with Dired for 15 days.
+As I was exploring Spacemacs, I challenged myself to do all file management with Dired for 15 days.
 Even with my limited knowledge of Spacemacs, I was able to get most of the stuff done quite easily.
 And as I kept on using it, the experience only got better.
-Here’s what I found to be the most interesting.
+Here’s what I liked the most.

 navigation is much better#

 Know where you want to go?
 Just start typing… then press